durgeshverma/datascience/data-science/getting-cleaning-data/project/README.md

 This function
 	- reads the X data file, y data file, subject data file
 	- binds 3 files into one dataset

+### How to run script

+1. source the script run_analysis.R in RStudio
+2. execute command 'run_analysis()'
+	- output data is saved in "./../tidy_UCI_HAR_Dataset.txt" file
+	- same output will be printed on console by default

 ### Contributor
 	- Student Coursera class getdata-016